Revenue Per Visitor Benchmarks by Industry (2026)Analytics

 Segment your RPV by traffic source.
 You are looking for two things:

-• High-RPV channels you are under-investing in — these are growth opportunities
+• High-RPV channels you are under-investing in.
+These are growth opportunities

-• Low-RPV channels consuming disproportionate time or budget — these are candidates for cutting or restructuring
+• Low-RPV channels consuming disproportionate time or budget.
+These are candidates for cutting or restructuring

 A 5x or greater gap between your highest and lowest RPV channels is common and represents a significant reallocation opportunity.